Teaching Phonics to Beginning and Struggling Readers

 If you're interested in learning more about teaching phonics to young children, you can check out our free resource.

 Myths About Phonics Instruction

-There are myriads of scientific research studies to support phonics instruction for beginning and struggling readers.
+There are myriads of scientific research studies to support explicit phonics instruction for beginning and struggling readers.
 Yet, misconceptions sometimes prevent effective classroom implementation.
 These misconceptions can be passed down from college professor to pre-service teacher, year after year, decade after decade.
 Even teachers who have been teaching long enough to teach their students’ children have been known to stick to what they were taught in college or what they learned during their first years of teaching.
-When this is the case, students who would otherwise benefit from more effective instruction are the ones who suffer.
+When this is the case, students who would otherwise benefit from more effective structured literacy instruction are the ones who suffer.